London to Amsterdam Cycle Challenge

 CYCLING EQUIPMENT

-• Working front and rear lights
+• Working front and rear lights and a bell.

 • Water bottle and bottle cage fitted to the bike